 Hunger Mountain, 2011

-I suggested some literary monikers like Tobermory and Mrs. Micawber.
-The children named her Cat.
+children named her Cat.
 She grew into a slow, contemplative pet.
 Her lengthy meditations concluded with a shudder.
-Apparently she foresaw the end of the world.
+Apparently she foresaw the end of the

 "I didn’t want to go anywhere.
 I wanted to remain fondling the keys of an old Hermes typewriter that sits on a desk in a small apartment looking out on a city park.
 I wanted to work on my current story and read other people’s stories and listen, if it’s the right day, to the cheers or groans of the fans at nearby Fenway Park."